thenbe/fzf-raindrop/README.md

 ## Contributing

+- To generate a picker with fake data, clone the repo and run `nix develop .#demo`
-Embedded SQL snippets can be formatted using `sleek` (If using vim: highlight SQL string in visual mode, then `:!sleek`)
+- Embedded SQL snippets can be formatted using `sleek` (If using vim: highlight SQL string in visual mode, then `:!sleek`)